Christopher Bullock (civil servant): Family

 Bullock's elder brother was Professor Walter Llewellyn Bullock.
 His youngest brother, pilot Osmund Fitzmaurice Bullock (1905–1933) – named after their grandmother Lady Maria Louisa FitzMaurice (1837–1917) – was killed in a plane crash on 2 October 1933; the accident occurring during Bullock's tenure as Permanent Under-Secretary for the Air Ministry.

 On 18 April 1917, he married fellow Cambridge University alumni Barbara May Lupton (1891-1974) of Leeds at the main Unitarian church of West London, Essex Church, The Mall, Kensington.
 She had boarded at Bedales with whom she played cricket (batsman) in June 1909 against Prior's Field School which her second cousin, Anne Lupton had attended.
 Anne then studied at Newnham College, Cambridge (1908-1911) with Barbara joining her in 1910 and completing her studies in 1913.
 Barbara and another second cousin, Baroness Airedale, were guests at the 1935 London wedding of their relative Edith Cliff to Sir T. Willans Nussey.

 Sir Christopher and Lady Bullock had two sons, Richard Henry Watson Bullock CB (1920–1998) and Edward Anthony Watson Bullock (1926–2015), both of whom entered public service, in the Home Civil Service and the Foreign and Commonwealth Office respectively.
-Edward's son, Hugh Jonathan Watson Bullock, was appointed Commmander of the Royal Victorian Order (CVO) in The King's 2025 New Year Honours.
+Edward's son, Hugh Jonathan Watson Bullock, was appointed Commander of the Royal Victorian Order (CVO) in The King's 2025 New Year Honours.

-In 2012, Bullock received new press coverage when it was reported that, through his wife, Lady Bullock (née Barbara Lupton), he was the second cousin-in-law thrice removed of Catherine, Princess of Wales.
-The Princess's great-grandmother, Olive Middleton (née Lupton) was Lady Bullock's second cousin.
+In 2012, new press coverage revealed that, through his wife Lady Bullock (née Barbara Lupton), Bullock was the second cousin-in-law thrice removed of the future Princess of Wales.
+The Princess's great-grandmother, Olive Middleton (née Lupton), was Lady Bullock's second cousin.
 In 1914, the two cousins were guests at the May Ball of Cambridge University's First and Third Trinity Boat Club of which Bullock was a member.